Home Special Events Vancouver JUNO Awards

 Performance Lineup

-One of the headlining artists scheduled to perform at the 2025 JUNO Awards is Sum 41.
-Other performers at this year’s event include:
+One of the headlining artists that was scheduled to perform at the 2025 JUNO Awards is Sum 41.
+Other performers at this year’s event included:

 • Tia Wood